bot-app/trading/docs/leverage.md

 ## Set leverage to use

 Different strategies and risk profiles will require different levels of leverage.
-While you could configure one static leverage value - freqtrade offers you the flexibility to adjust this via [strategy leverage callback](strategy-callbacks.md#leverage-callback) - which allows you to use different leverages by pair, or based on some other factor benefitting your strategy result.
+While you could configure one static leverage value - trading offers you the flexibility to adjust this via [strategy leverage callback](strategy-callbacks.md#leverage-callback) - which allows you to use different leverages by pair, or based on some other factor benefitting your strategy result.

 If not implemented, leverage defaults to 1x (no leverage).